FREE US Patent Search Kit

 Things to review before relying on your own search:

-- If you are going to perform your own US patent searching using the Inventor Start Kit you will want to review the websites United States Patent Office or Google Patent Search or Free Patents Online.
+- If you are going to perform your own search using the Inventor Start Kit you will want to review the websites United States Patent Office or Google Patent Search or Free Patents Online.
 It is advisable for every inventor perform a preliminary search of US patents on their own.
-We find that it is not uncommon for inventors to do a patent search and find nothing or miss an on point patent.
+We find that it is not uncommon for inventors to do a search and find nothing or miss an on point patent.

 - Note database search engines have search query flaws and have missing patents within their databases.
 Occasionally, I have looked for patents in these databases I know to exist and cannot always find them.
 Additionally, the most recent patents are not always immediately available.